Netherlands national football team records and statistics: Top goalscorers

+Record holding top goalscorers

+Eddy de Neve is the Netherlands first topscorer with 3 caps and 6 goals.
+To date he still holds the highest goal average, among top scorers.

+Last updated: 2 April 2024 Source:

 Hat-tricks

 Robin van Persie scored four goals for the Dutch national side during their 11–0 win over minnows San Marino on 2 September 2011.
 He scored three goals in the 2014 FIFA World Cup qualifier against Hungary on 11 October 2013.